beyond-all-reason/teiserver/README.md

 # Teiserver
 An Elixir centralised/middleware game server.
 Originally an alternate implementation of [Uberserver](https://github.com/spring/uberserver) as used by Spring RTS games.
-Currently implementing only the Spring protocol but later I plan to create a new and more modern protocol and am open to implementing other existing protocols.
-Being written in Elixir it takes full advantage of the Erlang OTP for a very concurrent application with very low demand on system resources.
+Currently implementing the Spring protocol but with work being done on a new protocol [Tachyon](/documents/tachyon).

+It takes full advantage of Elixir/OTP for a fully concurrent application with very low demand on system resources.
+Work is currently being undertaken to make it suitable for a clustered deployment.

 ## Documentation
 - [Architecture](/documents/architecture.md)